michaelfuhrman/glassbreakDetector/model/dev/vAAD_ring-parts/v1_tie-together/README.md

 | Add diffamp and pins                 |   0.91 (can step to 1.5, w/ or w/o pins, but not w/o preroll logic) |
 |                                      |                                                                     |

-Do something about the extra vdd/gnd register in the netlist, it is causing the power to be higher Need to remove n/c's on CLB inputs? **no**
+* **Handled** Do something about the extra vdd/gnd register in the netlist, it is causing the power to be higher
+* Need to remove n/c's on CLB inputs? **no**
-Removed the bias point for the audio output
+* Removed the bias point for the audio output. **Did, but need to add it back**
-Replaced pfets w/ pseudos
-Preroll logic is causing static power: not so sure now, might be a lot of switching power though? **problem was had disabled the diffamp and didn't have a defined input**

 * **Done** Step through everything to get the power consumption of different parts
+* Replaced pfets w/ pseudos to help with routing
+* Preroll logic is causing static power: not so sure now, might be a lot of switching power though? **problem was had disabled the diffamp and didn't have a defined input**

 Incorporate **done**
 * Back off on peak detector attack: 4k, 1k or get a better way to trim or don't trim